AmandaCIdev/full-stack-capstone/README.md

 - User Settings: Parental Permission for Safe Hub, a platform similar to Facebook but designed specifically for kids
 - Blog Post for children by children
 - Awards and Certificates to Print
-- I plan to implement a JavaScript mouseover sound feature, activating a flip card action to reveal the other side when hovering over or clicking the card at 180 degrees.
+- Implement a JavaScript mouseover sound feature, activating a flip card action to reveal the other side when hovering over or clicking the card at 180 degrees.
 - I'll be incorporating more flip event cards for upcoming events, making them easily accessible with a "Next" button below and a "Previous" button for scrolling through the pages.More events that will be easy to find using a next button below and previous button to scroll through the pages.